SS Central America: Aftermath

 In the immediate aftermath of the sinking, the greatest attention was paid to the loss of life, which was described as "appalling" and as having "no parallel" among American navigation disasters.
-At the time of her sinking, Central America carried gold then valued at approximately (2021 value of $765 million, based on a gold price of $1,738.70 per troy ounce = $56,087 per kg).
+At the time of her sinking, Central America carried gold then valued at approximately (2025 value of $2.4 billion, based on a gold price of $165,778 USD per kg).
 The valuation of the ship itself was substantially more than those lost in other disasters of the period, being $140,000.

 Commander William Lewis Herndon, a distinguished officer who had served during the Mexican–American War and explored the Amazon Valley, was captain of Central America and went down with his ship.
 Two US Navy ships were later named USS Herndon in his honor, as was the town of Herndon, Virginia.
 Two years after the sinking, his daughter Ellen married Chester Alan Arthur, later the 21st President of the United States.